yokose-ks/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 * You use the **Embed URL** to link to the file or image from a component, a course update, or a course handout.

 * You use the **External URL** to reference the file or image from outside of your course.
-The external URL does not work if you lock the file.
+The external URL does not work if you lock the file unless the person accessing the URL is enrolled in the course.

   .. warning:: You cannot use the External URL as the reference to a file or image from within your course.